A PhD degree involves the conduct of specialised research to obtain recognition as a fully trained scientist.

 NRF Freestanding, Scarce Skills and Innovation Doctoral Scholarships

 The South African National Research Foundation offers PhD scholarships on a competitive basis to students registered for PhD degree study at South African Universities.
 Depending on the scholarship category, applications from foreign students will be considered.
-A call for applications is made in the second half of the year preceding the year of commencement.
+Applications are normally due in May of the year preceding the year of commencement.

 The GreenMatter Fellowships support outstanding graduates, passionate young professionals and experienced leaders from all walks of life to pursue Honours, MSc and PhD study.
 It promotes the view that leadership for biodiversity can and should be evident across sectors, occupations, qualifications and positions.